 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-Good morning to people in Arviat. (interpretation ends) Mr. Speaker, I will not ask the Minister of Health.
+Good day to the people of Arviat. (interpretation ends) Mr. Speaker, I will not ask the Minister of Health.

 Mr. Speaker, I am in possession of a newsletter from Nunavut's Member of Parliament, and I'll state some of the stuff on there.